gravcat/docker-dcrd/README.md

 or

     docker run -d -p 9109:9109 -name dcrd reiuiji/dcrd

+#### If you only want to tweak the dcrd.conf, you can run a temp link:

+    docker run -d -p 9109:9109 -name dcrd -v /path/to/your/dcrd.conf:data/dcrf.conf reiuiji/dcrd

+#### If you want to run with the built in volume of the entire dcrd daemon:

+    docker run -d --name="dcrd" -v /path/to/your/.dcrd/data:/data reiuiji/dcrd

 ### Checking if it works
 To check if dcrd is working you can check the docker logs